EternalBlue: Responsibility

-After the WannaCry attack, Microsoft took "first responsibility to address these issues", but criticized government agencies like the NSA and CIA for stockpiling vulnerabilities rather than disclosing them, writing that "an equivalent scenario with conventional weapons would be the U.S. military having some of its Tomahawk missiles stolen".
-The stockpiling strategy prevented Microsoft from knowing of (and subsequently patching) this bug, and presumably other hidden bugs.
-However several commentators, including Alex Abdo of Columbia University's Knight First Amendment Institute, have criticised Microsoft for shifting the blame to the NSA, arguing that it should be held responsible for releasing a defective product in the same way a car manufacturer might be.
-The company was faulted for initially restricting the release of its EternalBlue patch to recent Windows users and customers of its $1,000 per device Extended Support contracts, a move that left organisations such the UK's NHS vulnerable to the WannaCry attack.
-A month after the patch was first released, Microsoft took the rare step of making it available for free to users of all vulnerable Windows editions dating back to Windows XP.
+Following the WannaCry attack, Microsoft took primary responsibility for addressing the vulnerability, but criticized U.S. intelligence agencies like the NSA and CIA for stockpiling vulnerabilities rather than disclosing them.
+Microsoft stated that "an equivalent scenario with conventional weapons would be the U.S. military having some of its Tomahawk missiles stolen".
+This stockpiling strategy prevented Microsoft from identifying and patching the exploit earlier.
+However, commentators including Alex Abdo of Columbia University's Knight First Amendment Institute criticized Microsoft for shifting blame to the NSA, arguing the company should remain accountable for releasing a vulnerable product.
+The company was also faulted for initially limiting the patch to actively supported Windows versions and paying Extended Support customers, leaving entities like the UK's NHS vulnerable.
+A month later, Microsoft took the unusual step of releasing free patches for legacy systems back to Windows XP.

 EternalRocks

-EternalRocks or MicroBotMassiveNet is a computer worm that infects Microsoft Windows.
-It uses seven exploits developed by the NSA.
-Comparatively, the WannaCry ransomware program that infected 230,000 computers in May 2017 only uses two NSA exploits.
-As a result, researchers believe EternalRocks to be significantly more dangerous.
-The worm was discovered via a honeypot.
+EternalRocks (also known as MicroBotMassiveNet) is a computer worm that infects Microsoft Windows systems using seven NSA-developed exploits.
+In comparison, WannaCry utilized only two, leading researchers to consider EternalRocks potentially more dangerous.
+The worm was first identified using a honeypot.

 Infection

-EternalRocks first installs Tor, a private network that conceals Internet activity, to access its hidden servers.
-After a brief 24 hour "incubation period", the server then responds to the malware request by downloading and self-replicating on the "host" machine.
+EternalRocks initially installs Tor to communicate with command-and-control servers covertly.
+After a 24-hour incubation period, it downloads executable payloads and replicates across host machines.

-The malware even names itself WannaCry to avoid detection from security researchers.
-Unlike WannaCry, EternalRocks does not possess a kill switch and is not ransomware.
+To avoid early detection, the malware claims to be WannaCry in its file properties.
+However, unlike WannaCry, EternalRocks does not contain a kill switch or deliver a ransomware payload.